galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/intermine/tutorial.md

 > ### {% icon hands_on %} Hands-on: Import
 > 1. Search Galaxy for `InterMine` (not case sensitive; `intermine` is fine too), and click on **InterMine Server** under **Get Data**.
+{: .hands_on}

-> 2. This will redirect you to the InterMine registry, which shows a full list of InterMines and the various organisms they support.
-Find an InterMine that has the organism type you’re working with, and click on it to redirect to that InterMine
+This will redirect you to the InterMine registry, which shows a full list of InterMines and the various organisms they support.
+Find an InterMine that has the organism type you’re working with, and click on it to redirect to that InterMine.

-> 3. Once you arrive at your InterMine of choice, run a query as normal - this could be a search, a list results page, a template, or a query in the query builder.
+Once you arrive at your InterMine of choice, you can run a query as normal - this could be a search, a list results page, a template, or a query in the query builder.
 Eventually you’ll be presented with an InterMine results table.

+> ### {% icon hands_on %} Hands-on: Run a query on Intermine
 > 4. Click on **Export** (top right).
 This will bring up a modal window.
 > 5. Select **Send to Galaxy** and double-check the *"Galaxy Location"* is correct.
 > 6. Click on the **Send to Galaxy** button on the bottom right of the pop-up window.
 >
->    > ### {% icon comment %} Enable popups
+>    > ### {% icon tip %} Enable popups
 >    >
 >    > If you get an error when you click on the **Send to Galaxy** button, please make sure to allow popups and try again.
->    {: .comment}
+>    {: .tip}
 >
 {: .hands_on}
 You have now exported your query results from InterMine to Galaxy.